Tempestiine/Cybersecurity/overthewire/bandit/level06-07.md

 - Afterward, I messed around with `grep`. `grep` is a sophisticated version of `find` which insteads looks for specific patterns of data or information inside files.
 However, the challenge description didn't provide a pattern that I was looking for.
 It only provided file permissions.
 - At this point, I searched on Google: "How to navigate and read files on servers in Linux Command Line with find?" and hints on the Bandit Level
 - This sounds fourth-dimensional or meta.
 What I learned is that, apparently, when you're starting out in Bandit, you're set in a subdirectory.
 You're not even at the root! overthewire is like one big computer, and the home directory has all of its challenges: bandit, leviathan, and narnia.
 And you're supposed to find the password located somewhere on the server or machine?? [explain this better please] or is the home directory the users??
 I'm lost.
-- I need to use `find /` to use the root directory of overthewirelabs.org?
+- I need to use `find /` to use the root directory of overthewirelabs.org? oml

 **Step 2: Find the right file**
 ```bash